 Do you have any cringe-worthy moments from an event you’d like to share with our readers?

 I’m sure all events have cringe-worthy moments, where something out of your control could possibly go wrong, but what I have found is that each new event is a learning experience and that you should always have a backup plan in place.
 A good example would be weather conditions – be prepared for every situation to avoid the unexpected issues.

 Being a woman who believes in celebrating women, are there any women in your life you consider role models?

 I really do believe we [women] should celebrate and empower each other and share our successes as well as our failures so we can all learn from one another.

 Saying this, my mom is definitely my role model as no matter what life hands her or what she faces, she always has the strength to endure and get through it with a smile on her face.

 Do you run any other businesses aside from Feminite?

-Feminite is my only focus at the moment, but in future I would love to own a wedding establishment to cater for those extravagant wedding escapades that we all dream about.
+Feminite is my only focus at the moment, but in future, I would love to own a wedding establishment to cater to those extravagant wedding escapades that we all dream about.

 You have a team in both Johannesburg and Cape Town.
 Are you looking to expand to other cities?